Skip to Main Content

 This guide is a starting point for Monash Health professionals on populating and managing an EndNote library, finding full text, and managing citations.
 If you require information not covered in this guide contact library@monashhealth.org or Register for a EndNote training session

-3. Access EndNote 20 software on all PCs in Monash Health libraries - MMC, Casey, Dandenong, Moorabbin.
+EndNote 20 software is installed on all library PCs at MMC, Casey, Dandenong, Moorabbin.

-4. Free download of EndNote to your personal device from a University (if you are a student or affiliated researcher).
+Free download of EndNote desktop to your personal device if you have student or staff login.

 Open EndNote on your Desktop